Backlash to House testimony shines spotlight on new generation of Ivy League presidents

 The shift has mostly been limited to the upper tiers of higher education, however.
 Men still outnumber women two-to-one in college presidencies, and women of color account for just 1 in 10 presidents, according to a survey by the American Council on Education this year.

-That backdrop is sure to be on the minds of Harvard's governing leaders as they weigh Gay's future.
-Some commenters have noted that firing Harvard's first Black president would bring its own political backlash, especially for something that some view as a political misstep.
+That backdrop was sure to have been on the minds of Harvard's governing leaders as they weighed Gay's future.
+Some commenters noted that firing Harvard's first Black president would have brought its own political backlash, especially for something that some view as a political misstep.

+Ultimately, members of the Harvard Corporation, the school's top governing body, said they “unanimously stand in support of President Gay.”

+“Our extensive deliberations affirm our confidence that President Gay is the right leader to help our community heal and to address the very serious societal issues we are facing,” the group said in a statement Tuesday.

-Firing Gay could also be seen as bowing to Republican lawmakers who have long had attacked elite universities as hubs of liberal “woke-ism.”
+Others on campus had also voiced concern about bowing to Republican lawmakers who have long had attacked elite universities as hubs of liberal “woke-ism.”
 That message was delivered to Harvard leaders in a petition signed by more than 600 faculty members calling to keep Gay in command.

-The petition urges Harvard's governing body to resist political pressures “that are at odds with Harvard’s commitment to academic freedom.”
-It's seen not as a defense of Gay's actions but as an attempt to insulate the school from the intrusion of political pressure.
+The petition urged Harvard's governing body to resist political pressures “that are at odds with Harvard’s commitment to academic freedom.”
+It was seen not as a defense of Gay's actions but as an attempt to insulate the school from the intrusion of political pressure.

 “We have lawmakers getting intimately involved in trying to dictate governance on campus, and this seems unacceptable,” said Melani Cammett, a professor of international affairs who helped organize the petition.
-Harvard needs to reckon with campus polarization, she added, but “that’s not something that should be controlled by external actors.”
+Harvard needs to reckon with campus polarization, she acknowledged.
+Still, “that’s not something that should be controlled by external actors,” she said.

-Faculty aim to counter a letter from 70 members of Congress, most of them Republican, calling for the resignation of Gay and the other two presidents at the hearing.
+Faculty were striving to counter a letter from 70 members of Congress, most of them Republican, calling for the resignation of Gay and the other two presidents at the hearing.

-Those backing the faculty petition include some professors who have been critical of Gay.
+Those backing the faculty petition included some professors who have been critical of Gay.
 Among them is Laurence Tribe, a legal scholar who described Gay’s testimony as “hesitant, formulaic, and bizarrely evasive.”

 Still, he endorsed the petition.
 “It’s dangerous for universities to be readily bullied into micromanaging their policies,” he said in an interview.
 But his view on Gay hasn’t changed.